openstack-archive/deb-python-aioeventlet/doc/using.rst

    Return the result or raise the exception of the future.

-   The function must not be called from the greenthread of the aiogreen event loop.
+   The function must not be called from the greenthread of the aioeventlet event loop.

    .. versionchanged:: 0.3

       Coroutine objects are also accepted.
 Added the *loop* parameter.
-      An exception is raised if it is called from the greenthread of the aiogreen event loop.
+      An exception is raised if it is called from the greenthread of the aioeventlet event loop.

    Example of greenthread waiting for a trollius task.
 The ``progress()`` callback is called regulary to see that the event loop in not blocked::

-        import aiogreen
+        import aioeventlet
         import eventlet
         import trollius as asyncio
         from trollius import From, Return